 What should you do after you get your first Covid-19 vaccine?

 After your first vaccine appointment keep your record card safe, and ensure that you bring it to your second appointment.

 All of the vaccines in use in the UK require two doses to provide the best protection.
-After your first dose, your next appointment should be 3-12 weeks after your first appointment (this may be sooner if you have problems with, or are due to have treatment for your immune system).
+After your first dose, your next appointment should be 8-12 weeks after your first appointment (this may be sooner if you have problems with, or are due to have treatment for your immune system).

 If you have not booked your coronavirus vaccine appointment and you have received an invitation, you can book your vaccine appointment on the NHS website.
 You may need your NHS reference number.

 If you already have Covid vaccination appointments booked, you can also view, cancel or change your appointment on the NHS website.
 If you haven’t received an invitation, but think you might be eligible, speak to your GP, or ring 119.